OnePunMan/serverless-localstack-templates/README.md

     You can also use your real credentials if you plan to deploy to AWS.
 Although localstack does not require real credentials, they must exist, that's why we're creating a dummy profile as a placeholder.
 If you're unfamiliar with AWS credentials, you can find out more [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).

+5. Make sure Docker is running, localstack depends on it.

-5. Check out the [templates](templates) folder for specific skeleton setups and continue by following its own `README.md` file.
+6. Check out the [templates](templates) folder for specific skeleton setups and continue by following its own `README.md` file.

 ### Contributing
 Got another idea for a template that you think will be useful?
 Drop a PR and I'll be glad to add it in!

 ### Questions
-Feel free to open issues and inquiry about any part of repo, I'll do my best to address any questions and problems.
+Feel free to open an issue regarding any questions or problems, I will do my best to address any problems.